clockworksoul/mediawiki_exporter/README.md

 # Mediawiki Exporter
 A Prometheus exporter for Mediawiki.

+The container image for the exporter is available at `clockworksoul/mediawiki-exporter`.

+## Metrics

 Emits the following metrics so far:

 * `mediawiki_statistics_activeusers`: Current number of active users.